 First, envision your future home.
 Know what you want and what needs to be done.
 Get inspiration from home improvement articles, nearby houses for sale, and virtual showrooms of residential properties sold online.
 All of these will help you manage your expectations.
 It will give you an idea of the designs and styles which will fit your budget.

 Next, decide if you need the help of a professional.
-There are architects, building designers, interior decorators, structural engineers, landscape architects, and surveyors—each one of them provides services that can contribute to the success of your project.
+There are architects, building designers, interior decorators, structural engineers, landscape architects, and surveyors — each one of them provides services that can contribute to the success of your project.
 Get a recommendation from your peers or search for them online.
 Examine their portfolios to see if they can provide the output that you want.
 If you’re comfortable with the skills of the person you wish to hire, call them and schedule a consultation.

 The last set of people you need are the builders.
 Aim to get quotes from at least three best builders in your town.
 Don’t always go with the cheapest value.
 Examine and see who has the most competitive offer from the three.
 Be smart about your decisions—that’s the only way you can save time and money in the process.

 Prepare a detailed outline of works complete with the agreed time frame, construction costs, list of products to use, and the finish of the surfaces.
-Both parties must sign and have the copy of the document.
+Both parties must sign and have a copy of the document.
 If possible, prepare a formal and legal contract with the contractor.
 Do this to protect you from builders who failed to do their jobs.

 Hope for the best but prepare for the worst living conditions